Last updated: 2 November 2021

 Current building consenting processes are best suited to traditional construction methods, and can present barriers, duplication and delays for more innovative products and methods.

-There is also variation in how Building Consent Authorities (BCAs) throughout New Zealand apply the Building Code to some modern construction methods when checking for compliance, leading to uncertainty for the building sector and homeowners.
+There is also variation in how Building Consent Authorities (BCAs) throughout New Zealand apply the Building Code to some modular component manufacturing methods when checking for compliance, leading to uncertainty for the building sector and homeowners.

 The building regulatory system needs better ways of dealing with these construction methods and new and innovative building components manufactured off-site.

-This Bill allows the introduction of a new voluntary manufacturer certification scheme for Modular Component Manufacturers (MCM).
+This Amendment Act introduced new voluntary manufacturer certification scheme for Modular Component Manufacturers (MCM).

 Prefabricated construction will be monitored to consistently produce a good quality product.
 The entire process from design (where relevant), manufacture, assembly, transportation and installation on-site, will be assessed through checks and balances to ensure construction meets the requirements of the building code.